andresgongora/synth-shell/README.md

 # scripts
 My personal collection of bash scripts.
-Some are even useful ;)
+Some are actually useful ;)